-Collectively, these results highlight the quantitatively important role of the effect of winning, conditional on re-running, in explaining the incumbency advantage in French parliamentary and local elections.
+Collectively, these results highlight the important contribution of the effect of winning, conditional on re-running, to the incumbency advantage in French parliamentary and local elections.
 Conditional on running again, the incumbent is more likely to win, obtains a higher vote share, and faces fewer candidates from their own orientation.